 Pain is something that all of us have endured in our lives.
 When we’re young and experience it with our very first playground mishap or when we’re older and suffer from chronic conditions.
 Pain is a signal from your nervous system that something may be wrong.
 It’s an unpleasant feeling, like a prick, a tingle, a sting, a burn or even a constant ache.
 It can be dull or sharp and sometimes, it can sneak up on us in the most insidious of forms like tissue damage and even cancer.

 Not necessarily a sickness in itself, pain is a symptom that serves to alert the body about a possible illness or injury.
 Pain affects more people than cancer, heart disease, and diabetes combined.
-Chronic pain is one of the most common causes of long-term disability, and while prescription medicines have been used to treat pain for years, researchers are beginning to unearth the abundance of benefits that medical cannabis brings to the proverbial table, one of which happens to be pain relief.
+Chronic pain is one of the most common causes of long-term disability, and while prescription medicines have been used to treat pain for years, researchers are beginning to unearth the abundance of the potential benefits of medical cannabis for pain.

 Medical Cannabis Treatment for Pain

 Pain is generally a catch-all term for symptoms caused by various physiological problems, which is why treating such a complex condition isn’t always as simple as it might seem.
 In a 2017 study from the United States National Academies for Science, Engineering and Medicine, it was found that medical cannabis oil for pain might be beneficial for the treatment of chronic conditions.

 Various studies done on medical cannabis oil, and the effect it has on pain, have shown promising results.
 One 2018 review assessed how well medical cannabis for pain works to relieve chronic pain.
 The review looked at studies carried out between 1975 - 2018 and examined various types of pain including cancer, neuropathic, fibromyalgia and the impact of medical cannabis on them.
 Based on the studies, researchers concluded that CBD (a major compound of medical cannabis) might be effective in overall pain management.